 The dog is working, even if it’s not doing anything

 There are a number of jobs a service dog is trained to do, depending on the handlers’ needs—and many of these are invisible.
 Some handlers need their dogs to get them medicine, to notice seizures, to be aware of a scent that indicates rapidly decreasing blood sugar levels for a diabetic, or, to sense if their handler is uncomfortable and about to experience a PTSD episode.
 Even if a service dog is sleeping, assume it’s working (and don’t wake it up from its nap!
 Who wants that?).
 And never ask a handler what their disability is, advises Israel.
-If you love dogs, learn about these service dogs saved the lives of veterans.

 It could be against the law in your state